 His divergence from the subject took me by surprise.
 I chuckled at his question.
 “Yes Father, you have a good memory.”

 I kicked at a pile of dry cow dung.
-“Father that marriage didn’t last long after we left the bush. it lasted as long as it did because I was always on active duty, and she liked collecting my paycheck.
+“Father that marriage didn’t last long after we left the bush. it lasted because I was always on away active duty, so she didn’t have to deal with me, and she liked collecting my paycheck.
 We got good money, with the extra “danger pay” added in.
 We had a son.
-He has finished University, so I guess he got the brains from hismother .
-I have 3 other children.
+He has finished University, so I guess he got the brains from his mother.
+I have two other children.
 I never married their mothers.
-I am lucky they all still like me, but they like being away from me even more.”
+As I mentioned before, I was never as responsible as Moses when it came to wives an dwomen.
+But, I am lucky they all still like me, but they like being away from me even more.”

 Father Xavier smiled.
 “Yes, so you will understand how different the idea of marriage is in tribal Africa.